neilcaruana/.netcorereverseproxy/README.md

 * Duplex Streaming: Real-time data processing with the ability to intercept and log data
 * Asynchronous I/O: Leverages C#'s async/await for efficient network operations.

-# Configuring Listening Ports
+# Configuring Endpoints
-Listening ports can be configured through the appsettings.json file under the ReverseProxyEndpoints section.
+Listening endpoints can be configured through the appsettings.json file under the ReverseProxyEndpoints section.
 Each entry within this section represents a separate proxy endpoint configuration, including its own listening port, target host, and target port etc.

 Below is an example configuration for setting up multiple listening ports: